The Wave (KJ Blog)

 For The Wave, Kelp Journal's bi-weekly blog is actively seeking previously unpublished micro, flash, and short fiction in any genre; translations and short essays on any topic; book reviews; poetry, and photography and art.
 As always, coastal, travel, adventure, nature, and ecological themes are preferred; however, all will be considered.

-And, as with Kelp Journal, The Wave seeks oceanic, conservationist, and surf forward themes.
+And, as with Kelp Journal, The Wave seeks oceanic, conservationist, social justice and surf forward themes.
 We publish writers, travelers, artists, and photographers from all over the world in all types of genres.
 Kelp Journal values diversity and seeks to promote the work of writers of all ethnicities, orientations, and backgrounds, both domestic and abroad.
 We accept fiction, essays, poetry, and travel memoirs so long as the writing is in the English language or translated into English.
 We have no genre restrictions.

 FORMATTING